ylxdzsw/ylxdzsw.github.io/_posts/gsoc/2017-08-29-gsoc-2017-report/main.md

 - [modular interface](https://github.com/denizyuret/Knet.jl/pull/152): The primary API of Knet is `grad`, which returns a function that calculates the gradients of the first argument of a function.
 This means one need to put all trainable parameters together in a data structure and pass it to the forward function.
 For models involves many layers, this is annoying and error prone.
-I implemented a modular interface like Flux or PyTorch, which keeps and update their parameters themselves.
+I implemented a modular interface like Flux or PyTorch, where each layer keeps and update their parameters themselves.
 I also provided some common layers, which can be used as building blocks of more complicated models.

 ### Conclusion